AI Glossary

 Prompt Drift

-The phenomenon where the output quality or behavior of a LLM gradually changes or degrades over time, even when using the same prompt.
+The phenomenon where the output quality or behavior of an LLM gradually changes or degrades over time, even when using the same prompt.
 Prompt drift necessitates ongoing monitoring and adjustment of prompts to maintain consistent and desired results from LLMs.

 Prompt Engineering